MarcoYou/MarcoYou.github.io/_posts/2020-12-13-01-Econometrics:-LLN-&-CLT.md

 where the outer expectation uses the distribution of \\(X_i\\).

-This law is useful because it allows to prove the following proposition:
+This law is useful because it allows to prove the following propositions:

 **[1] CEF Decomposition Property**